Last Updated on July 7, 2022 by rudyooms

-- The good: You can control the IF and THEN conditions.
+You can control the IF and THEN conditions.
 For example, IF an end-user tries to connect to portal.office.com from a non-compliant device, THEN it should prompt you for MFA.

 The option to mark the device as not compatible after a few days will ensure your users won’t immediately lose access to their files… Giving you some time to change the compliance requirements.
-As of right now this Bitlocker check is working correctly again.
+As of right now, this Bitlocker compliance check is working correctly again.
 But you never know what will break next…

 In my opinion, it makes more sense if Microsoft would add the following option to the access controls in conditional access… Next to Hybrid Azure AD joined devices give us the option to also grant access to Azure AD joined devices!

-In my next blog, I will tell you about the ugly (curse) of the IPV6 Conditional access policy.
+In my next blog, I will tell you about the “Ugly” (curse) of the IPV6 Conditional access policy.